 SEASONING PASTE

-1/4 green or yellow bell pepper chopped
+1/4 green or yellow bell pepper chopped1 tablespoon fresh garlic, minced

 1 tablespoon fresh ginger, grated or finely chopped